 Failing to act responsibly when serving alcohol could be catastrophic for your business.
 You could be held accountable for any death, injury or damages caused by an intoxicated patron, resulting in expensive civil or criminal litigation, fines, increased insurance rates, loss of your liquor license – even the loss of your business.
 Safeguards can reduce the risk.

-Consider that every two minutes a person is injured in a drunken driving accident, and driving while intoxicated cost the United States $132 billion in 2011, according to Mothers Against Drunk Driving.
-In 2014, alcohol-impaired crashes accounted for nearly one-third of all traffic-related deaths in the U.S., according to the U.S. Centers for Disease Control and Prevention.
+Consider that every day 29 people in the United States die in motor vehicle crashes that involve an alcohol-impaired driver, according to the U.S. Centers for Disease Control and Prevention.
 Golf courses, hotels, restaurants, craft breweries and other hospitality-related service businesses are especially vulnerable.

 Educate your employees by taking these steps to jumpstart this very important conversation:

 - Train your employees in safe alcohol service.
 Responsible drinking begins with responsible service.
 Enroll your bartenders, servers and staff in an alcohol service certification program.